Alastair Rellie

 Alastair James Carl Euan Rellie CMG (5 April 1935 – 10 April 2018) was a British intelligence officer with the Secret Intelligence Service (MI6).
 Alastair Rellie was one of four Directors in the British Secret Intelligence Service (MI6).
 He was a candidate to become Chief of SIS before retiring in 1992.

 Early life

 He was born in Buckinghamshire in 1935.
 His father, a naval officer, died in 1943 and after the War his mother moved to South Africa with Alastair and his three siblings.
-He was educated at Michaelhouse, Natal, South Africa, after which he worked in New York for a year before studying at Harvard University for four years returning to the UK for his National Service in the Rifle Brigade from 1958–1960 with basic training at The Rifle Depot in Winchester and officer training at Mons OCS, Aldershot.
+He was educated at Michaelhouse, Natal, South Africa, after which he worked in New York for a year before studying at Harvard University for four years, where he wrote for The Harvard Crimson.
+After graduating, Rellie returned to the UK for his National Service in the Rifle Brigade from 1958–1960 with basic training at The Rifle Depot in Winchester and officer training at Mons OCS, Aldershot.
 His subsequent TA commitment was served out with the London Rifle Brigade Rangers.